lredmo1/lredmo1/README.md

   </samp>
   <p>
   <samp>
-I am eager to combine my experience in product development and project management in the education sector with my new expertise in programming to launch a new career as a developer!
+I am eager to combine my experience in product development and project management in the education sector with my new expertise in programming to launch a career as a developer!
   </samp>
   </p>
   </p>